Teckdegen/stellaai/README.md

 ## Security

-Since you're adding the API key directly to the source code, make sure to:
+Since you're adding the API keys directly to the source code, make sure to:
-1. Never commit your actual API key to version control
+1. Never commit your actual API keys to version control
-2. Add the files containing your API key to `.gitignore` if you're pushing to a public repository
+2. Add the files containing your API keys to `.gitignore` if you're pushing to a public repository
 3. Use a separate branch or fork for development that isn't publicly accessible

 ## Contributing